 If the President rejects the Investigating Committee's recommendation concerning sanctions, the President will state in the written determination the reasons for rejecting the recommendation.
 Within five days, both the Respondent and Complainant may submit a written statement of their position regarding the sanction to the President for reconsideration.
-The President may uphold the sanction contained in the writtensanctions, the President
+The President may uphold the sanction contained in the written determination based on those statements.